crisbeto/angular-svg-round-progressbar/README.md

 ## Options

 * To edit the default values, change the options in the `roundProgressConfig` constant
-* `current` current progress, some value on the scope or a number
+* `current` current progress, some value on the scope or a number.
+Is limited by the `max` value.
 * `max` maximum value, some value on the scope or a number *(Defaults to `50`)*
 * `radius` radius of the circle *(Defaults to `50`)*
 * `color` hex color for the `current` value, example: `#45ccce` *(Defaults to `#45ccce`)*